Nortey/TankDB/README.md

 1. Add a link to the libsqlite3.dylib library
 ![Image](TankDB/Images/add-sqlite-lib.png)

-2. Copy the TankDB source files into your project
+2. Copy the TankDB source files into your project (files in Installation/TankDB)
 ![Image](TankDB/Images/copy-source-files.png)

 ##Creating a Database with Tables